farabi/MyLittleRadio/README.md

 <img src="Images/LittleDataFlow.drawio.png" >

+## Dependency Inversion

+The project implements **dependency inversion** by re-implementing the initialization of `DependencyKey`.
+This approach allows the Domain layer to access the Data layer's functionality indirectly, respecting Clean Architecture principles by removing direct dependencies to domain.

 ### Player Library

-* Wraps around the underpinning AVPlayer framework, which is in charge of playing audio.
+* Wraps AVPlayer framework, which is in charge of playing audio.

 ## Design System

-The **Design System** module is designed with reusability in mind to make sure the UI is consistent and includes:
+The **Design System** according to Atomic design principle, to have reusable UI components:

-- **UI Components**: Reusable SwiftUI components, animations, and styling elements-spacing, borders, and radius.
+- **UI Components**: Reusable SwiftUI components, animations, text images ...

-- **Custom Constants**: So far, the design system has utilized manually defined constants, especially when there is a need for public access across modules.
+- **Custom Constants**: reusabe and consistant elements-spacing, borders, and radius...

-- **Asset Management**: General assets use Xcode's automatic asset catalog generation.
-This efficiently maintains standard assets while keeping the necessary design constants public with its manual configurations.
+- **Asset Management**: Generated assets using Xcode's automatic asset catalog. however in order to make generated images public, we wrap asserts catalog images in an enum.

 <img src="Images/designsystem.png" width="400" >

 ## TCA Integration

-- The app is designed per the norms of TCA and presentation logic is well-separated into Reducers and Views.
+- The app is designed according TCA and presentation logic is well-separated into Reducers and Views.
 - Main module starts only the initial module, which handles the application flow itself with least logic inside the main application module.

 ## Testing

 - **Unit Testing**: New **Swift testing framework** used along with the TCA testing tools.
 - **Test Plan**: Included test plan that combines the tests inside all modules.
 This makes testing easy.

 ## UI and UX Enhancements

-ListTile Rendering: Using of `List` instead of `LazyVStack` to efficiently use memory.
+- **ListTile Rendering**: Using of `List` instead of `LazyVStack` of stations list to efficiently use memory.
-Modular Components: Created Custom UI components with design tokens for a consistent look and feel.

 ## Development Tools

-SwiftFormat: Added but with custom configuration so the code consistency is maintained.
-SwiftLint: It allows autocorrect to maintain quality in code.
+- **SwiftFormat**: I runned SwiftFormat over the project with custom configuration file.
+- **SwiftLint**: I used Swiftlint autocorrect to fix SwiftLint warnings automaticaly.
-Periphery: It helps in the detection of the unused code.
+- **Periphery**: It helps in the detection of the unused code.